 About EQL Energy

-EQL believes that the time has come for the distribution and customer side of the grid to play a larger role in providing resources, reliability, resiliency, renewable energy and lowering the cost of utility infrastructure.
+EQL believes that the time has come for the distribution and customer side of the grid to play a larger role in providing flexibility, reliability, resiliency, renewable energy and lowering the cost to customers.
 EQL believes that the technologies and services for managing energy and distributed resources are only getting faster, more efficient, and less expensive, and that these technologies will contribute to least cost utility planning, rate design, and operation.
 We've helped our clients to plan for and deploy hundreds of millions of dollars of technology and programs that are assisting run our electrical grid safer, more reliable, and less costly.

 Our clients benefit from a deep understanding of the utility business perspective, regulatory process, and system operations.
 We have worked in most facets of the electricity and natural gas value chain: supply, wholesale trading and contracting, transportation, and demand side management.
 This perspective helps us plan and evaluate end-use and demand solutions that make economic and operational sense.